The United States Open Golf Championship is one of the marquee events on the sports calendar.

 Caesars Sportsbook has a terrific user interface and an even better rewards program where users can earn loyalty points just by using the Caesars website and app, which each have the backing of popular British-based sportsbook William Hill.

-FanDuel Sportsbook is the No. 1 online sportsbook in the United States and has a partnership with the PGA Tour, which makes it one of the best options for golf bettors nationwide.
+FanDuel Sportsbook is the No. 1 operator in the United States and has a partnership with the PGA Tour, which makes it one of the best options for golf bettors nationwide.

-The FanDuel Online Sportsbook also gives bettors a wealth of prop options and is constantly innovating with features like Same-Game Parlays, where bettors can combine markets to get better odds, which are perfect for major sporting events like the US Open.
-FanDuel is also the only online sportsbook that lets bettors withdraw and deposit with Venmo and is constantly changing the game for online bettors.
+It also gives bettors a wealth of prop options and is constantly innovating with features like Same-Game Parlays, where bettors can combine markets to get better odds, which are perfect for major sporting events like the US Open.

-The DraftKings Online Sportsbook has an extremely user-friendly interface, offers hundreds of betting markets on every golf event — including the US Open — and allows bettors to develop their own same-game parlays with the easy toggle of a button.
+DraftKings Sportsbook has an extremely accessible platform, offers hundreds of betting markets on every golf event — including the US Open — and allows bettors to develop their own same-game parlays with the easy toggle of a button.

-Plus, the DraftKings Online Sportsbook is the most widely available option in the U.S., where it’s legal in more than 20 states.
-Plus, DraftKings regularly gives new users terrific welcome offers, like bet-and-gets, that center around marquee sporting events like the US Open, which makes them more lucrative and fun to bet on.
+Plus, it is the most widely available option in the U.S., where it’s legal in several states.
+Additionally, DraftKings regularly gives new users terrific welcome offers, like bet-and-gets, that center around marquee sporting events like the US Open, which makes them more lucrative and fun to bet on.

 How To Pick the Best US Open Betting Sites